AdaCore/stable_sloc/README.md

 - `kind`, a string, defining which source location matcher will be used to interpret this entry.

-- Additional fields are allowed, some required by the specific source location matcher.
+- `matcher`, a table containing the required fields by the specific source location matcher.

 Other fields will be ignored.

 ## Builtin matchers